alephdata/aleph/README.md

 $ createdb -E utf-8 aleph
 ```

-To configure ``aleph``, copy the configuration file template from ``contrib/docker_settings.py`` to a local path (such as ``settings.py``) and adapt them to suit your local environment.
+To configure ``aleph``, copy the configuration file template from ``contrib/docker_settings.py`` to a local path (e.g. ``settings.py``) and adapt it to suit your local environment.
 This includes setting up database and search index settings, outbound SMTP email settings, as well as OAuth and AWS credentials (see the ``docker`` section above).

 You must also make sure that the environment variable ``ALEPH_SETTINGS`` is set to the absolute path of the configuration file.

 After setting up the configuration, you can create the database schema and search index like this: